 Individuals with I/DD operate and vend on the trucks at various locations and events throughout their communities.

 The sensABLE snacks food truck crew opened a virtual store to sell “snack-o-grams” (mail ordered care packages) to customers nationwide.
 Orders from the store provide even more jobs for employees, such as packaging and delivering items.
 Snack-o-grams offer a variety of seasonal packages and customizable goodies and swag, and includes a card with a hand-written message to the recipient from food truck participant.

 Making healthy snack options provides people with the ability to snack and feel good about the choices they make.
 These options contribute to promoting a healthier environment and overall wellness.

-The sensABLE snacks food trucks will have a variety of pre-packaged treats and healthy options for sale including bottled water, soft drinks, juices, milk and coffee; along with baked goods such as muffins, cookies, granola bars, yogurt cups, and uncut fruits.
+The sensABLE snacks food trucks serve a variety of pre-packaged treats and healthy options including bottled water, juices, milk and coffee; along with baked goods such as muffins, cookies, granola bars, yogurt cups, and uncut fruits.

 Individuals interested in working on the food trucks or sites willing to host the food trucks may e-mail: email@example.com or call 252-395-2404 for more information.